 Quality: Neutrik input & output jacks are installed into the drilled, powder-coated, and UV-printed enclosure… NOT on the circuit board, so you won’t get intermittent or cracked connections after a few days of using it.
 Remember, it’s designed to be kicked, not strapped-down to a pedal board.

 I’ve included a set of flush-cutters, and even a tiny screwdriver to tighten the set-screws on the knobs.
 You’ll need wire strippers, solder, and a soldering iron, plus pliers (or my 3D Printed Turn-Ups, or metric sockets) to tighten the nuts on the jacks and switch, and a Philips screwdriver to install the base when you’re done.

 Tech support is an email away, and comes directly to me.

-Full Disclosure: There are no springs in this pedal, it is purely Digital.
-But over the course of a year in quarantine, I have discovered an uncommon way to tweak (or “bend”) the digital circuit to simulate the delay and drive of a mechanical spring tube circuit.
+Full Disclosure: There are no springs in this pedal: It is purely Digital.
+But over the course of a year of mostly staying home, I have discovered an uncommon way to tweak (or “bend”) the digital circuit to simulate the delay and drive of a mechanical spring tube circuit.
 It is not a smooth hall, or a plate, and it is not a perfect simulation (nothing truly is), but I think it’s pretty good.